Bentonville School Board appealing judge's decision on mask mandate

 The board approved mask mandates for both staff and students 3 and older on Aug.
 11 by a 5-2 vote.
 The policy stated they must wear masks indoors and while riding in school vehicles, with some exceptions.

-Eric White, board president, was one of the board members who voted against the mask policy both times, but said the board's appeal isn't about masks.
+Eric White, board president, voted against the mask policy both times but said the board's appeal isn't about masks.

 He said board members believe a school board "must be in a position to determine policy and procedures without having those decisions voided any time an individual disagrees."